Sep 25, 2021

 This temple is a recent discovery for me.
 Somehow I'd missed it even though its listed as one of the protected monuments in Archaeological Survey of India website.
 I happened to see it as I was checking out temples of interior villages on Google Maps.
-When I moused over Tambut Basavanna temple, photos uploaded by users caught my eyes.
+When I moused over Tambur Basavanna temple, photos uploaded by users caught my eyes.
 Few of the photos were four or five years old.
 Going by the pictures, this temple was more of a pilgrim center than a historic attraction.
 Dharwad to Tambur is about 45 km, so it would be half a day trip.

 August 22, 2021